 After doing some spooky games for Halloween, I wondered what games would go well for another part of the year.
 I realized that the Oregon Trail kinda fits for Thanksgiving, since it's old-timey, and about people moving to a new land.
 There were several versions, but I had the Oregon Trail Deluxe growing up.
 Its VGA graphics are more detailed than the original, since it's from about 10 years later.
 Since the Internet Archive has thousands of DOS-based games, I wondered if they had it.
 They do!

 If you aren't familiar with the premise, let me catch you up.
 When America was expanding westward, settlers, gold diggers, and others followed numerous trails.
 Among the most notable was the Oregon Trail.
-This game seeks to simulate a trip, mostly by modeling the dangers that can befall on the party as you go west.
+This game seeks to simulate a trip, mostly by modeling the dangers that can afflict the party as you go west.
 Of course, you can get dysentery, but you can also get cholera, a broken arm, measles, a "fever", or a snakebite.
 In this edition, your character is always the last one to get sick and die, so you have to fail hard for that t-shirt to apply.

 You can control how much you feed your party, and how much of the day you travel.
 This highly influences how sickly your party is.
 You can recover health and prevent death by resting for a few days.
 You can buy things at the start, or at forts along the way.
 Be sure to buy everything you need at the beginning, because everything is more expensive along the trail, but if you know what you're doing, you won't have to.
 Sometimes you get lucky, and find abandoned wagons with parts in them along the way.